Tyrn/wei/the-insider-en.typ

      The hotel's  malachite columns gleamed and the mirrors  on the  lobby's walls were inlaid with the thinnest silver layers on top.
 Above the mirrors, where  the gods had been depicted in the past,  elegant clocks were now set;
-they showed the local time, Melbourn time - Melbourn being the Federation of Nineteen capital during this decade - and time  in London, New  York, Khoine and in a dozen other largest Galaxy's business centers.
+they showed the local time, Melbourn time---Melbourn being the Federation of Nineteen capital during this decade---and time  in London, New  York, Khoine and in a dozen other largest Galaxy's business centers.

      A certain disturbance was taking place in the hotel's  lobby, a  palace